psychobolt/react-paperjs/README.md

 ### PaperContainer

 Creates a [Paper Scope](http://paperjs.org/reference/paperscope/) and populate the child context with it.
+To access Paper Scope, you may use the provided [HOC](#paper-scope).

 All children are rendered into its canvas with [PaperRenderer](#paperrenderer) by default.